The content

 these works were written during or after the Peloponnesian War, and all

-by outsider observers of Sparta.
+by outside observers of Sparta.
 Not a single ancient account

 of Spartan society from the Spartan perspective survives.